Semantic Mapping Strategy

 Only one hriv:hasExactMeaning allowed

-Each concept may have exactly one hriv:hasExactMeaning to a Health-RI concept—and only when a perfect semantic equivalence exists.
+Each concept may have exactly one hriv:hasExactMeaning to a Health-RI concept—and only when the expression's intended semantics are fully and precisely defined by a specific linked HRIO meaning.
 Using more than one hriv:hasExactMeaning for the same concept is not allowed, as it introduces ambiguity.

-Figure 3: If an external ontology defines External:Patient which we map via hriv:hasExactMeaning to hrio:Patient—and hrio:Patient derives its semantics from the OntoUML Patient concept—then we can interpret External:Patient as conveying the same semantics as the OntoUML Patient concept.
+Figure 3: If an external ontology defines External:Patient which we map via hriv:hasExactMeaning to hrio:Patient—and hrio:Patient is semantically defined by its counterpart in the HRIO OntoUML model—then External:Patient is intended to be interpreted as embodying that same HRIO conceptualization.

 Mapping Properties for Cross-Scheme Alignment